How to Start Trading in 2026: A Practical Beginner's Guide

 Charts show price movements over time.
 Each “candle” represents a time period (1 minute, 1 hour, 1 day — you choose).
 A green candle means the price went up during that period; a red candle means it went down.
 The body shows the open and close prices; the wicks show the high and low.

 This is the language of trading.
-You'll get comfortable reading it faster than you think, especially once you start looking at real charts.
+You'll get comfortable reading it faster than you think.

 Support and Resistance